HopeforJustice/main/src/plugins/give-recurring/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.12.6: August 12th, 2021 =
+* Fix: Stripe subscriptions properly honor donor currency
+* Fix: Resolve issue where some donors did not see link to manage subscription from Donor Dashboard
+* Fix: Canceling Authorize.net subscriptions from Donor Dashboard cancels on Authorize.net
+* Fix: Prevent database updates prompt from displaying on a fresh install

 = 1.12.5: July 21st, 2021 =
 * Fix: Activating on a fresh install no longer prompts a database update